Your Security is Protected

 Hand Made, Vegan, Non-GMO, & Gluten-Free

 This robust formula provides an effective addition to a healthy diet and exercise program to support heart function, maintaining healthy cholesterol levels, and protecting the heart and vascular tissue from the oxidative effects of stress and aging.
-Cholesterol Control protects the vascular system, supports heart, vascular function, and maintain healthy cholesterol level.**
+Cholesterol Control protects the vascular system, supports heart, vascular function, and maintain healthy cholesterol level.** If you wish to buy organic supplements for high cholesterol also available in container/bottle; rather than refill ziploc bag.

 |Serving Size: 2 VCaps|